-In a pluralistic country like South Africa people that share the same kind of values due to their religious convictions need to engage in dialogue and co-operation in the matters that concern all of us; they also need to co-operate with each other in order to articulate and find that which is the best for the country and all its citizens -, the elderly as well as the children, blue collars as well as white collars, single persons as well as married couples and families, government as well as subjects (Smidt, 2007:147-149).
+In a pluralistic country like South Africa, people that share the same kind of values due to their religious convictions need to engage in dialogue and cooperation in the matters that concern all of us; they also need to cooperate with each other in order to articulate and find that which is the best for the country and all its citizens - the elderly as well as the children; blue collar as well as white collar; single persons as well as married couples and families; and government as well as subjects (Smidt 2007:147-149).

-3.8 Charter of religious rights and freedoms as part of the dialogue and cooperation
+Charter of religious rights and freedoms as part of the dialogue and cooperation

-3.8.1 Clear distinction must be made between the freedom of religion that every human being possess as a quality of life and freedom of religion of religion as something guaranteed by the constitution of a country.
-Although there are examples in history of efforts by governments to give citizens a certain amount of freedom to practice their religion, like the Edict of Milan (315?), the Magna Charta (1214), the Edict of Turda (1568) and the Edict of Nantes (1598) it was really only after the Second World War that international charters of rights were accepted to protect freedom of religion.
-In this regard there is art 18 of the Universal Declaration of Human Rights (10 December 1948); art 18 of the International Convention of Civil and Political Rights (16 December 1966) (Malherbe, 2007, Motivation art 6; Lerner, 1996:86,91); art 9 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (Rome 1950/1953) (Malherbe, 2007, Motivering, art 6; Gunn, 1996:305).
-Furthermore there is also the African Charter for Human and Peoples' Rights and the Declaration on the Elimination of all Forms of Intolerance and Discrimination Based on Religion or Belief (1981) and the Declaration on the Rights of Persons Belonging to National or Ethnic Religious and Linguistic Minorities (1992) (Malherbe, 2007, Motivering art 6).
+1. Clear distinction must be made between the freedom of religion that every human being possesses as a quality of life, and freedom of religion as something guaranteed by the constitution of a country.
+Although there are examples in history of efforts by governments to give citizens a certain amount of freedom to practise their religion, like the Edict of Milan (315), the Magna Charta (1214), the Edict of Turda (1568) and the Edict of Nantes (1598), it was really only after the Second World War that international charters of rights were accepted to protect freedom of religion.
+In this regard, there is Article 18 of the Universal Declaration of Human Rights (10 December 1948); Article 18 of the International Convention of Civil and Political Rights (16 December 1966) (Malherbe 2007, Motivation Article 6; Lerner 1996:86, 91); and Article 9 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (Rome 1950/1953) (Malherbe 2007, Motivation, Article 6; Gunn 1996:305).
+Furthermore, there is also the African Charter for Human and Peoples' Rights and the Declaration on the Elimination of all Forms of Intolerance and Discrimination Based on Religion or Belief (1981), and the Declaration on the Rights of Persons Belonging to National or Ethnic Religious and Linguistic Minorities (1992) (Malherbe 2007, Motivation Article 6).